Tha Blue Carpet Treatment

-Tha Blue Carpet Treatment is the eighth studio album by West Coast hip hop recording artist Snoop Dogg.
+Tha Blue Carpet Treatment is the eighth studio album by West Coast hip-hop recording artist Snoop Dogg.
 It was released on November 21, 2006, by Doggystyle Records and Geffen Records.
 Recording sessions took place from November 2005 to September 2006 in several recording studios and artists such as Dr. Dre, The Neptunes, DJ Battlecat, DJ Pooh, Timbaland, Danja, Mark Batson, Terrace Martin, and Mr. Porter appear on the album, among others.

 The album debuted at number 5 on the US Billboard 200, selling 264,000 copies in its first week.
 Upon its release, Tha Blue Carpet Treatment received generally positive reviews from music critics.
 The album was promoted with Tha Blue Carpet Treatment Mixtape, which was released a few days before the official album release.
+It is one of Snoop Dogg’s favorite albums of his discography.

 Background

 The title of the album, Tha Blue Carpet Treatment is a reference to the red carpet traditionally present at formal events.
 The blue color refers to Snoop Dogg's affiliation with the gang of Crips, who often wear blue (as opposed to the primary color, red, of their rival gang, the Bloods).
 The album cover underwent several revisions.
 In August 2006, the first concept art was revealed on Snoop Dogg's website.
 It features a cartoon dog (representing Snoop Dogg) displaying Crip gang signals, while standing on a blue carpet patterned-like bandana.
 The design has been used, which would have been the third of Snoop Dogg's album covers to use the cartoon for likeness of the rapper that was designed by his cousin Darryl Daniel.
 The updated version of his cover artwork was shown on the Late Show with David Letterman's 13th Anniversary Special on August 30, 2006, and that cover artwork features a parody of the famous Hollywood Sign, that reads "LONG BEACH".
 It has changed to its current version.
 Geffen posted this as the final cover for the album on their website.

 Snoop Dogg directed to take the Long Beach back to its gangsta roots.
 The rapper told MTV.com about embracing his true nature to the album; stating, "I went right back to the 'hood", he said of his album's production.
 "I took it back to the basics.
 I've been making a lot of pop songs, lot of R&B songs.
 Songs that may have made my fans feel like I wavered from what I was naturally accustomed to doing.
 But I'm an entertainer and I entertain people and that's what I was feeling at the time.
 But right now, I'm feeling like going right back to the 'hood".
 Pharrell said that the music video for "Vato" would not only show Snoop's gangsta side, but would also tackle the issue of violence between African Americans and Hispanics in Los Angeles and call for racial unity.